Defect Conformal Blocks from Appell Functions

 where $x^2_{i3} = x^2_{i\perp} + \hat x^2_{i3}$ for $i=1,2$ and we introduced $i^\vee = 3-i$.
 Note that with the gauge choice we specified above, $v_i = - x^2_{i^\vee\perp}$ and $\kappa$ is indeed the angle between $x_{i\perp}$.
 Having constructed all relevant coordinates we can now spell out the conformal partial wave expansion of the three-point function under consideration,

 where the blocks are given by

 Functions $C^{(d-p-2)/2}_s$ are Gegenbauer polynomials and $F$ is given in terms of Appell's hypergeometric function as

 The summation runs over scalar defect primaries $\hat \varphi$ and $\hat \varphi'$ or weight $\hat \Delta$ and $\hat \Delta'$, respectively, that appear in the bulk-defect operator product of the two bulk fields.
 The label $s$ denotes the transverse spin of $\varphi,\varphi'$.
 Note that we assumed the transverse spin of the defect field $\varphi_3$ to vanish so that for the three-point function to be non-zero, the two defect fields $\hat \varphi$ and $\hat\varphi'$ must have the same transverse spin $s$.
 The appearance of the Gegenbauer polynomials for the two-point function of spinning fields in transverse space is standard.
 What is really new about our result is the construction of the block in the variables $v_i$, at least when the defect field $\hat\varphi_3$ is non-trivial.
 The case of trivial $\hat\varphi_3$ corresponds to a two-point function of two scalar bulk fields.
 The associated blocks were first constructed in \cite{McAvity:1995zd} for $p = d-1$ (boundary) and then for more general defects in \cite{Billo:2016cpy}.
-In addition, the blocks of the three-point functions with non-trivial defect field have been studied quite recently in \cite{Lauria:2020emq}.
-The authors of this work found that along the diagonal $v_1 = v_2$ the blocks could be expressed in terms of $_4F_3$.
-Here we reproduce this result by restricting the Appell function to the diagonal.
+In addition, the blocks of the three-point functions with non-trivial defect field have been studied quite recently in \cite{Lauria:2020emq,Behan:2020nsf}.
+The authors of \cite{Lauria:2020emq} found that along the diagonal $v_1 = v_2$ the blocks could be expressed in terms of $_4F_3$.
+In \cite{Behan:2020nsf}, the blocks for a general configuration of points were computed (in the case of the boundary defect), however for very special quantum numbers of intermediate fields that are allowed to propagate when the bulk field is free.
+These partial waves are expressed in terms of Gauss' hypergeometric function.
+Here we reproduce both of these results by taking appropriate special cases of the Appell function.